mcsee/Cuis-Smalltalk-Dev/Documentation/GettingStarted-NoCommandLine.md

 The Cuis image specified is the most current one.
 The VM specified is the latest one too.

 ## On Windows ##
-* Crea a new folder in your machine using Windows Explorer
+* Create a new folder in your machine using Windows Explorer
 * download [`master.zip`](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/archive/master.zip)
 * extract the contents of the zip file to your folder
 * download [`cog_win32x86_squeak.cog.spur_201706141439.zip`](https://bintray.com/opensmalltalk/vm/download_file?file_path=cog_win32x86_squeak.cog.spur_201706141439.zip)